EllyLoel/hashnode-backups/cl9hmblrk000209l8fd0oakwh.md

-# Should I use Flex or Grid?
+# CSS Grid vs Flexbox: How to decide (with examples)

 Should you use a hammer or a screwdriver?
 Of course that would depend on the job!

-The same is true when comparing CSS Grid and Flexbox.
+The same is true when comparing CSS Grid vs Flexbox.
 No one layout mode is better than the other.
-It depends on your task at hand!
+It depends on the task at hand!

-While there is some overlap between what Flex and Grid can do, they are fundamentally designed to solve different layout problems.

-As with any tool, you must reach for the right tool for the job and in this post you will learn how.

-Thanks to the comprehensive examples in this post you will leave feeling a lot more confident about picking the best one for your task!
-We have also included a cheat sheet for you to reference quickly in the future.
+**This post shows you [examples of when to use CSS Grid](#heading-when-to-use-css-grid) and [examples of when to use Flex](#heading-when-to-use-flexbox) before explaining the differences in detail so you can confidently reason about which tool to reach for no matter the scenario.**

+There is some overlap in what Grid and Flex can do, and that can be super confusing!
+By the end of this tutorial, you will understand the key differences and know how to pick the most suitable tool for your task.

 ## Flexbox